How to Make an App - 5 Fundamental Steps7 mins read

 Note: a sketch is mostly for the business or product owners to confirm the idea for the whole team.

-Wireframes are normally created by a UX designer as a template for graphic designers to add the graphic elements to.
+Wireframes are normally created by a UX designer as a template for graphic designers to add the graphic elements.
 Great wireframes should be much more detailed than sketches and with more screens.

 Why is wireframing so important, especially for bigger projects?